CEOs of Canada’s biggest banks get major pay raises amid surging profits

 The chief executives at most of Canada's biggest banks received handsome pay raises in 2017 after delivering a year of surging profits with relatively few hiccups.

-A strong economy and a booming housing market helped propel the largest lenders to better-than-expected financial results, rising interest rates helped widen margins, and loan losses remained low even as Canadian consumers continued to pile on more leverage.
+A strong economy and a booming housing market helped propel the largest lenders to better-than-expected financial results, as rising interest rates helped widen margins, and loan losses remained low even as Canadian consumers continued to pile on more leverage.
 Banks routinely surpassed analysts' predictions for quarterly earnings, while CEOs beat many internal targets that decide incentive pay and were rewarded with larger bonuses in cash and stock, as outlined in the banks' latest proxy circulars.

 Executives also continued to slash costs, squeezing better performance from their sprawling operations and freeing up cash to reinvest in digital initiatives that promise to transform retail banking products and back-end systems.
 And although several lenders faced tough questions about allegedly aggressive sales practices last spring, banks said their internal reviews had unearthed no evidence of widespread bad behaviour.